JabRef/jabref/docs/sweng/SpecificationBook.md

 * Agents: *Jabref user*
 * Preconditions: *A plain text reference is available*
 * Common process:
-    * Pressing "Add entry from plain text" button on the GUI (Jabref context menu)
+    * Pressing "New entry from plain text" button on the GUI (Jabref context menu) or the toolbar button
     * Insert the plain text (which is not a reference)
-    * Press the "parse" button on the GUI (pop-up window)
+    * Press the "parse" button on the GUI (dialog window)
 * Postcondition success: *Show error message to the user that the text is invalid*
 * Postcondition failure: *An entry with garbage value is being added*